 (Source: National Highway Traffic Safety Administration’s Traffic Safety Facts.)

-With nearly half of these (56 fatalities or 43 percent) involving children between the ages of 5 and 7, it is important for drivers to understand some of the unique concerns associated with this age group:
+With more than a third of these (41 fatalities or 35 percent) involving children between the ages of 5 and 7, it is important for drivers to understand some of the unique concerns associated with this age group:

 - A 6-year-old’s eye level is about 36 inches above the ground.

 - Their smaller size makes them difficult for drivers to see, especially if they are standing between parked cars on the side of the road.

 - Young children have two-thirds of the peripheral vision that adults have, and they have difficulty determining the source of a sound.